Chandan9898Kumar/maching_coding/src/JAVASCRIPT_DSA_QUESTIONS/DSA_QUESTIONS.md

-- 3. Using custom function to merge objects : We can  create custom function to merge two or more objects.
+- 3. Using custom function to merge objects in a single object: We can  create custom function to merge two or more objects.

-const merge=(...rest)=>{
+const merged=(...rest)=>{

  const mergedObject= rest.reduce((acc,curr)=>{
    for(let x in curr){